Inspired Healthcare Capital Lawsuit: December 2025 Update, SEC Review & Investor Losses

 -

-These risks make them unsuitable for conservative or retirement investors—yet many IHC investors were retirees.
+These characteristics often make such investments unsuitable for conservative or retirement investors.

 List of Known Inspired Healthcare Capital Offerings